Professor, live composing, electroacoustic, interdisciplinary, experimental.

 “Inside” is another example of his incorporation of the physical element in his music.
 Here he seeks to direct light towards friction and insight, distance and approach, by placing emphasis on depth within the dynamic apportioning of space.
 In his “A-AB-ABS” movement is also a central element, where the idiomatic aspect of the instruments themselves is his point of departure.

-Jostein Stalheim has received commissions from ensembles both in Norway and abroad.
-On several occasions Stalheim has been guest composer.
+Jostein Stalheim has received commissions from soloists and ensembles both in Norway and abroad.
+On several occasions Stalheim has been guest composer at festivals such as Gdansk, Bergen, Valencia, Cluj.